FMCSA Revisions to HOS Coming on 9/29/20

 What are drivers and dispatchers saying?

-Most Outspoken Response
+Most Outspoken Response to FMCSA Revisions

 One of our clients was dead set against ELD from the beginning.
 He expected it to be a royal pain with drivers unwilling to embrace the new technology, and he fought it kicking and screaming, but in the end, had to comply.
 After implementing and using ELD for some time, his response was utterly shocking.
 Monty now agrees that ELD implementation is a good thing, and that it simplifies the driver’s record keeping saving time and frustration.

-Regarding the FMCSA coming revisions to HOS Rules,
+Regarding the FMCSA revisions coming to HOS Rules,